compas-dev/compas_slicer/README.md

 - Add an example on the examples folder that uses the new functionality.
 Run the example and make sure it works smoothly.

 - Run the python file: `` tests/test_examples.py ``.
 Visually inspect the results that appear to see that no example produces unexpected results.
-Make sure that none of the examples throws an error.
-At the end you should have the message  `` ---- Successfully executed all examples``  printed in your terminal
+To make sure that none of the examples throws an error, check your terminal.
+When all examples have been executed you should see the message  `` ---- Successfully executed all examples``

 Authors